Daily UI Challenge 1-5

 Day four asked for a calculator.
 Finally, something technical!
 One of the areas I spend free time thinking about is personal finance.
 Notably, the value of saving or paying extra on a mortgage.
 This calculator helps you quantify the benefit of an early payoff.
 The chart shows the payoff curve for the options selected, and an additional payoff curve shaving off 10 years.
-The value is quantified in a table, but then further enforced in the chart by coloring the waste in “bacon fat.”
+The value is quantified in a table, but then further enforced in the chart by coloring the waste in "bacon fat (opens new window)."

 Day five for me was a real challenge because visual design alone is a weak point for me.
 I typically prototype an icon for testing and then hand off to a third party because it is cheaper and comes out better looking.
 I took a stab at creating JL logo for my site, and also updated the colors on the site to match the logo.

 This concludes my first post about Daily UI challenges.
 Come back next week to see what else I designed.